Is It Difficult to Get Into a Good Occupational Therapy Master’s Program?

 Any accredited OT program is supposed to have a competitive admissions process :) They seem to look at both the GPA of prerequisite/science courses and overall GPA.
 How about calling some OT program admissions counselors and inquiring about the average GPA of both the prereq courses and overall GPA.
 It used to be that a lot of OT school applicants needed a 4.0 or close to it as perhaps they try to weed people out of the field otherwise.
 (My cousin had gone to school for OTA/occupational therapy assistant back when.)

-That’s great that you’re shadowing (observing) an OT at a brain injury rehab center, however, please also observe at a “general” physical rehabilitation hospital that treats those with Traumatic Brain Injury (TBI), injury/paralysis, stroke (“brain attack”) which is a type of brain injury, other neurological disorders, hip/shoulder/knee replacement, amputated limbs/prosthetics or such – pediatric hospital – nursing home/long-term care facility.
+That’s great that you’re shadowing (observing) an OT at a brain injury rehab center, however, please also observe at a “general” physical rehabilitation hospital that treats those with Traumatic Brain Injury (TBI), spinal cord injury/paralysis, stroke (“brain attack”) which is a type of brain injury, other neurological disorders, hip/shoulder/knee replacement, amputated limbs/prosthetics or such – pediatric hospital – nursing home/long-term care facility.

 It’s best to apply to a few different OT schools due to its competitiveness.
 Please only consider OT schools accredited by the aota (american occupational therapy association): http://www.aota.org